dieharders/ai-menu-generator/README.md

 ## Features

-### Interactive Menu
+### Interactive Menu Chatbot

-View the menu digitally as a website or talk to it like a waiter and ask questions about each menu.
+Scroll through the menu as a website and talk to it like a waiter who will answer any questions about the menu/restaurant.

 ### Pics of Food

-If no image exists, one will be generated based on the description.
-Never guess about what you are about to order.
+If no image exists, you can choose to generate one (using Ai on "localhost" dev env or using Google Search on production) based on the description.
+Never guess about what you are about to order. **Image generation requires a paid OpenAI api key.**

 ### Translations